Water jugs, water tanks, water bobs…

 If you have a garden tub with a high faucet, they’re fit right under it for easy filling.

-When we build (or install) our greenhouse, we’re thinking to place wire shelving on top of “water bricks“, especially like these, which can stack so the caps are accessible on all sides for easier access, as well as spigot caps.
+When we build (or install) our greenhouse, we’re thinking to place wire shelving on top of “water bricks“.
+These are good stackable containers, especially the ones like those pictured here.
+These water storage containers have extra caps on all sides for easier access, as well as spigot caps.
 That way our shelving supports would also serve double duty as stored water.

 These water bricks are 3.5 gallons per brick and easily stack and link together.

 Hmmm… these would likely add some nice passive solar heating benefit as water storage “walls” in a greenhouse too!
-(Places on wishlist and in Ideas Notebook)! ?
+So if you have a greenhouse, that could be a great place to store large water bottles.
+(Placing this on our wishlist and in Ideas Notebook)!

-Btw… we use the Wisdom Journal for garden notes.
+Btw… speaking of an ideas notebook, we use the Wisdom Journal for garden notes.
 It was created from quotes and tips from the GardensAll Facebook community!

 1 Gallon Water Jugs